 In 1941, her parents gathered the family together and relocated everyone from Georgiana to Cincinnati, Ohio.
 The family moved to the West End on 8th Street.
 From there, she became a member of New Hope Church, under the leadership of the late Reverend John H. Stephens.
 It was there that Sister Jones began to learn and love the Lord with her siblings.

 On July 14, 1955, Odell wed the late Preston Wade Jones in Holy Matrimony and remained married until his passing.
 Upon her marriage to Preston, she joined Southern Baptist Church to worship in the house of the Lord with him.
 It is there where she served as a Deaconess, member of the Early Sunrise Choir, member of the Mother’s Board, and was affectionately known as “Mother Jones” as she was well known for her cooking, especially her Rum Cakes.
 In another effort to be unified with Preston, she became a member of the St. John’s Chapter No. 25 of the Order of Eastern Stars.
 She was a faithful member of both the church and her Eastern Star Chapter until the passing of Preston and health issues made it difficult for her to attend regularly.
 Preston and Odell started the business Ohio Blacktop and Sealing Company.
 It was there that she worked by his side, ensuring the success of the company and the care of all the employees, many of whom were family.

 Odell leaves to cherish her memories: one son, Troy (Tonya) Jones; two grandchildren, Latoya Jones and Troy Jones, Jr.; Peggy Whittle (who cared for her for a long time and was considered a daughter to her); a host of nieces, nephews, great nieces, great nephews, and a plethora of friends and other family.

-To send flowers to Florence Odell Jones' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Florence Odell Jones, please visit our floral store.